 “This was my first time going river rafting,” a 15-year-old girl said.
 “I thought I knew what to expect, but it was so much better.
 It was great to feel like I was a part of something bigger.”

 Holiday Expeditions plans to continue working with the Mountain Springs Preparatory Academy in the years to come.
 The river outfitting company also expressed a desire to add more excursions like this one to its schedule.

 “This river rafting trip lets us see each student’s strengths and weaknesses against a new backdrop,” said Ariel Wolter Rhoades, dean of student life at Mountain Springs Preparatory Academy.
 “Holiday provides great interpretation of historical sites, strong physical guidance on the river and lots of delicious food.”

 About Holiday Expeditions

-Holiday Expeditions began in 1966, when Dee Holladay and his wife Sue took the plunge to become river outfitters.
+Holiday Expeditions began in 1966 when Dee Holladay and his wife Sue took the plunge to become river outfitters.
 Due to its respect for the lands, rivers, guests and employees, the family-owned-and-operated company has grown exponentially.
-Each of its guides is professionally trained in first aid and river safety, and with over 44 years of experience, the company provides guests the opportunity explore the nation’s wild lands safely and securely.
+Each of its guides is professionally trained in first aid and river safety, and with over 44 years of experience, the company provides guests the opportunity to explore the nation’s wild lands safely and securely.
 Holiday Expeditions has a philosophy to protect the environment through education and conservation, and as such, uses oar-powered and paddle rafts.